 Other equipment – cooking and electrics

 No need to worry about buying cooking equipment!
 All the cooking equipment and utensils are provided by the tour companies.
-Everything from the pots and pans, to the knives and forks, are included!
+Everything from the pots and pans to the knives and forks is included!
 The only thing we recommend that you bring along with you is a water bottle.

 As for electrics, you can charge your cameras, phones, and laptops in the truck once it is stationary.
 Don’t forget to bring a spare battery for your camera though!
 You don’t want to be halfway through a game drive with a limited battery, which is why we recommend you check out these cameras for backpacking.

 Along the way, you will have the opportunity to upgrade to a room or lodge.
 Prices of rooms range from $50, all the way past $100 per night.
 So, if you plan to ditch the tent for a night, or two, in favour of a proper bed, you may want to choose wisely.
 Having said this, don’t expect to be able to upgrade every night!
 No joke – we had a few people on our tour that expected to have a hotel room every single night!
 You should have seen their disappointment when they realized this is NOT a luxury trip, and camping is an essential part of an overland Africa tour.

 Food and drink whilst on an overland tour in Africa